ClickCease

 How do Asset and Wealth Managers typically provide reports?

-Wealth managers typically provide investment reports to their clients on a regular basis, such as quarterly or annually.
+Wealth managers typically provide investment reports to their clients regularly, quarterly, or annually.
 These reports may be provided in electronic formats, such as through a secure online portal or by email, or they may be provided in paper form.

-The specific format and content of the reports may vary depending on the wealth manager and the preferences of the client.
-In general, however, investment reports should provide information on the investments held in the portfolio, the performance of those investments, and any other relevant details.
+The specific format and content of the reports may vary depending on the wealth manager and the client's preferences.
+In general, however, investment reports should provide information on the portfolio's investments, their performance, and any other relevant details.

 Wealth managers may also provide additional reports or analysis on specific topics, such as market trends or the economic environment, to help clients stay informed about their investments and the broader financial markets.

-In addition to investment reports, wealth managers may also provide other types of support and services to their clients, such as financial planning, tax planning, and risk management.
-The specific services offered may vary depending on the wealth manager and the needs of the client.
+In addition to investment reports, wealth managers may provide clients with other support and services, such as financial planning, tax planning, and risk management.
+The services offered may vary depending on the wealth manager and the client's needs.

 1.4